nlebeck/remote-music-player/README.md

 * https://stackoverflow.com/q/2869898
 * https://stackoverflow.com/q/44604880

-For now, I think I'm going to make the program just play mp3 files and temporarily copy the files themselves over to the remote machine.
-This approach has the downside that I can't play songs from Apple Music or YouTube, but it's better than nothing.
+For now, I think I'm going to switch gears and instead make a program that plays locally stored mp3 files, with file selection and playback controlled by a web interface.
+This approach has the downside that I can't play songs from Apple Music or YouTube, but it's better than nothing, and I think it will be fun to design the web interface.

+## Using JavaFX with Maven

+The JavaFX documentation provides some
+[quick-start instructions][JavaFX-Maven-quickstart] for using JavaFX with Maven but doesn't explain the example in depth, so it took me a little while to figure out which bits of the example are necessary.
+Below are some notes about what I discovered.

+It looks like in order to have your program successfully reference JavaFX classes, your `pom.xml` file needs to have the `javafx-maven-plugin` plugin with a `mainClass` configuration element set to your program's main class, and you need to launch the program using `mvn javafx:run`.
+If you just try to run `mvn package` and then run the program with `java`, you'll get a `NoClassDefFoundError`.

+Furthermore, in order to use the JavaFX `MediaPlayer` class to play media, you need to create and use it inside of a class that extends JavaFX's `Application` rather than an ordinary command-line program with a `main()` method.
+Attempting the latter will give you an `IllegalStateException` saying "Toolkit not initialized."
+However, you do not have to actually create and show a `Scene` inside of the `Application`'s `start()` method in order to play media.

 ## Potentially helpful links
 * https://stackoverflow.com/q/31738072